syncfusion-content/maui-toolkit-docs/maui-toolkit/Circular-Charts/DataLabels.md

 {% highlight c# %}

-SfCircularChart chart = new SfCircularChart();
+// Create a new instance of SfCircularChart SfCircularChart chart = new SfCircularChart();
 . . .
+// Create a new instance of PieSeries
 PieSeries series = new PieSeries();
-series.ShowDataLabels = true;
+// Enable data labels for this series series.ShowDataLabels = true;
 . . .
-chart.Series.Add(series);
+// Add the configured series to the chart's Series collection chart.Series.Add(series);

+// Set the chart as the content of the current page/view this.Content = chart;

 {% endhighlight %}